Adopt-A-Village in Guatemala

 She also founded two successful businesses, one in magazine publishing.
 Her travels eventually brought her to Guatemala.
 Her unwavering commitment to social justice and her profound interest in aiding the Maya rebuild their lives after the ravages of the 36-year civil war, prompted her to launch Adopt-a-Village.

-For 25 years she has led this small, but highly spirited organization of dedicated volunteers to provide education and assistance to hundreds of indigenous people living on the edge of survival in an isolated region of Guatemala.
-Frances serves as president of both the Adopt-a-Village Board of Directors in Oregon, and Fundación Para el Desarrollo Comunal de Huehuetenango in Guatemala.
+For over 30 years she has led this small, but highly spirited organization of dedicated volunteers to provide education and assistance to hundreds of Indigenous people living on the edge of survival in an isolated region of Guatemala.
+Frances served as president of both the Adopt-a-Village Board of Directors in Oregon, and Fundación Para el Desarrollo Comunal de Huehuetenango in Guatemala.